-0 Score Scorecard category 2020 2021 Improvement made and work programmes updates Description of network demand characteristics 2 5 A detailed description of the network capacity constraints and demand characteristics was provided in the updated roadmap.
-The description included the impact of the climate change actions on network demand.
-Meets pricing principles 3 3 An updated pricing principles assessment has been included in this Pricing Methodology update.
-Pricing strategy 2 4 Revised pricing strategy was included in the 2021 roadmap.
+Converse of a standard Score Scorecard category 2020 2021 2023 Improvement made and work programmes updates Circumstance 2 5 5 A detailed description of the network capacity constraints and demand characteristics was provided in the updated roadmap.
+In 2023 we also developed a low voltage constraint study which we are now including in our LRMC calculations and flexibility service design.
+Principles 3 3 5 An updated pricing principles assessment has been included in this Pricing Methodology update.
+Pricing strategy 2 4 4 Revised pricing strategy was included in the 2021 roadmap.
 The strategy focused on developing demand management tools in response to the expected increase in demand from the climate change actions.
-Roadmap 2 5 Updated roadmap reflecting the Authorities new pricing methodology.
-Peak pricing signal 2 3 A new commercial framework for calculating price signals - includes a more accurate LRMC calculation for network wide tariffs and a short run marginal cost of procuring flexibility services in response to specific network constraints.
-The framework will be applied from 1 April 2024.
-The low fixed user restrictions will mean we will have to transition to the new price signals.
-Customer impact 2 3 WELL consults with retailers about all price structure changes.
+The strategy is also being updated to include a commercial framework for flexibility services.
+Roadmap 2 5 4 Updated roadmap reflecting the Authorities new pricing methodology.
+Roadmap implementation New i n 2023 5 The first roadmap has been completed and we are now working on an updated work programme.
+Efficiency 2 3 4.5 The peak demand price signal was increased to 8c from 1 April 2024 and the off-peak signal has been removed where we are able.
+The transition to a higher price signal is limited by the low fixed user restrictions.
+We will continue to increase the peak demand price signal towards the LRMC as the low fixed users restrictions are removed.
+We will also continue to refine the LRMC methodology in 2024. this year we will support the 2023 average incremental cost calculation with the more complex, but more accurate, perturbation methodology.
+Customer impact 2 3 4 WELL consults with retailers about all price structure changes.
 The consultations include a customer impact analysis.
 See section 7.6.1 for retailer consultation and customer impact analysis for recent price structure changes.
 WELL has also adopted an approach of transitioning changes that create price shocks.
 While this delays the implementation of some changes, it limits the impact of changes to customers.
 We also consider the impact to those in energy poverty.
 WELL consulted with retailers on whether to transition prices and they agreed it was sensible.
-Overall (average) 2.2 3.8
+Focus areas New i n 2023 5 5 See Figure 8 for details.
+Overall (average) 2.2 3.8 4.6

-The 2021 scorecard assessment also provided feedback on areas of improvement.
+The 2023 scorecard assessment also provided feedback on areas of improvement.
 Our Pricing Roadmap provides a summary of how our pricing work programme is addressing the feedback.

-The Pricing Roadmap also provides a self-assessment against the revised scorecard categories and weighting that were released by the Authority last year5.
+The Pricing Roadmap also provides a self-assessment against the revised scorecard categories and weighting that were released by the Authority in 20224.
 The Roadmap has been updated to include the new focus areas the Authority have included in the revised assessment.
 Figure 8 provides a summary of the Authorities new areas of focus and WELL's current approach to those subjects.